hyumat13/hyumat13.github.io/projects/project4.md

 date: 2022-05-13
 labels:
   - Engineering
-summary: For the final project for ICS 314, my group created a web application that introduces and escorts new and ongoing UH students to the countless activities that can be done in Hawaii.
+summary: For the final project for ICS 314, my group created a web application that introduces and escorts new and ongoing UH students to the countless activities to do Hawaii.
 ---

 <div class="ui medium images">